maealyssa/mastermind/README.md

 ## Code

 This project was built using Babel, PostCSS and Webpack to build the project.
-The main logic used was comparing the user's inputs to the random numbers retrieved from the API (https://www.random.org/clients/http/api/).
+The random numbers were generated from the API (https://www.random.org/clients/http/api/).
+The most difficult portion of the project was trying to break it down step by step.
+First I focused on retrieving the data from the API and worked on comparing it to the user's inputs.
+Then I began to create the feedback based on the inputs and the attempts left.
+The remaining portion was having to store the previous feedback and inputs for the user to see.

 ## Getting Started